flapjacksynbio/flapjack_api/source/index.html.md

 # Introduction

 Flapjack is a data management and analysis tool for genetic circuit design.
-The system is implemented as a web app with a backend data registry and analysis engine accessible as a REST API
+The system is implemented as a web app with a backend data registry and analysis engine accessible as a REST API.
+This API is fully documented in the following [GitHub Repository](https://github.com/SynBioUC/flapjack_api), and also we have developed a python package for easier access to the Flapjack API, this package is available in it's [GitHub Repository](https://github.com/SynBioUC/flapjack) and you can see the documentation in the following [web page](https://synbiouc.github.io/flapjack/).

 # Authentication